rallg/novelette/README.md

 The `novelette` class is currently BETA test.
 Please do not fork this repository at this point, unless you intend to assist development.

-As of February 6, 2024: beta 0.38.
-The code is not yet stable.
-Although it is essentially good, I have been playing with some possibilities, for the purpose of making a better user experience.
-So if there are bugs, they should not be unsolvable problems.
+As of February 9, 2024: beta 0.38 is DEMOTED to alpha stage.
+This is not a problem with bugs.
+Rather, testing by low-TeX-aware users, indicated that many commands needed to be simplified.
+Since Novelette is intended for such users, there will be a rewrite of some command names, and how they are applied.

 As usual, the documentation lags.
 I am working on it.